nsmsn/personal-site-v2/src/about/index.md

 ## Profile

-I am a public sector communication designer with over a decade of professional experience.
+I’m a public sector communication designer with over a decade of professional experience.
 I spend most of my day designing, building, and maintaining websites at a large public university.

 I also occasionally contribute my graphic design and web development skills for small projects, independent artists and other worthy causes.
 I’m married to [Eleanor](https://eleanoraldrich.com), who makes paintings.
-We live in Knoxville with our daughter and a small [dog](https://dogsof.dev/dogs/zelda/).
+We live in Knoxville with our daughter and a small&nbsp;[dog](https://dogsof.dev/dogs/zelda/).

 See what I’m up to [now](/now/).